 Key Management Personnel (KMP) are those persons who have authority and responsibility for planning, directing and controlling the activities of the Company, directly and indirectly.
-KMP include senior executives who report to the Chief Executive.
+KMP include Board of Directors, Chief Executive and senior executives who report to the Chief Executive.

-2019 2018
+2020 2019

 \$'000 \$'000

-Short-term employee benefits 2,713 2,341
+Short-term employee benefits 2,870 2,713

-Post employment benefits 52

-Total Compensation 2,713 2,393
+Total Compensation 2,870 2,713